-Tips for reducing the time-to-model and improving the result
+Tips for reducing time-to-model while improving your results

 By Anders Langgaard, Business Advisor, SAS

-And all the while the model is losing precision; the world continues to change and the significance of the model parameters changes with it.
-And lower model precision, in turn, leads to erroneous ratings of particular clients, which can cause the bank to take on risky or non-profitable loans.
+As the world continues to change, the significance of model parameters changes with it.
+All the while the model is losing precision.
+Lower model precision, in turn, leads to erroneous borrower ratings, which can cause the bank to take on risky or unprofitable loans.

 A (business) case of shorter time-to-model

-SAS ran a business case with a small American bank that had total assets of US $1 billion.
-The bank had average credit losses of $25 million per year.
-Using credit scoring tools that enabled higher performance in the scoring process – not least in the model development phase – meant that the bank was able to reduce the modelling cycle from 4 months to 2 months.
-The effect was that the bank was able to reduce losses by 5 percent – just by being able to use better score cards sooner.
+SAS ran a business case with a small American bank with total assets of $1 billion.
+The bank had, on average, credit losses of $25 million per year.
+Using credit scoring tools that enabled higher performance in the scoring process – including the model development phase – the bank cut its modeling cycle from four months to two months.
+In turn, it reduced losses by 5% – simply by using better credit scoring models earlier in the process.

-But how can you shorten the model lifecycle?
-First, here are the steps of the lifecycle:
+But how can you shorten the model life cycle?
+First, let's look at the steps of a life cycle:

 - Formulate a hypothesis.

-- Prepare the data to build the model on.
+- Prepare the data from which to build the model.

-- Explore the data to ensure that the quality is sufficient and that it contains the needed information.
+- Explore the data to ensure the quality is sufficient and to make sure the data contains the needed information.

-- Transform the data (It is likely that some of the data will need to be transformed into useful variables)
+- Transform the data.
+Most likely, some of the data will need to be transformed into useful variables.

 - Build the model using statistical tools.

-- Validate the model (ensure that the model still performs on another set of data that the set it was built on).
+- Validate the model (that is, ensure that the model still performs on data that was not used for building the model).

 - Deploy the model in production – perform the scoring of the clients.

-- Evaluate and monitor performance of the model.
+- Evaluate and monitor the performance of the model.

-Be aware that there are many potential time thieves in the model lifecycle.
-For instance, in many financial institutions the analyst (the model developer) must ask the IT department for the needed data.
-The IT department then gathers the data from a number of sources and delivers it to the analyst – this can take 2-4 weeks.
-If the analyst finds out that something is missing in the data, the process starts over.
-A good starting point for achieving a leaner process is to enable the analyst to directly build her own data set.
+At many financial institutions, the analyst (the model developer) must ask the IT department for the data that's needed.
+The IT department then gathers the data from several sources and delivers it to the analyst – which could take two to four weeks.
+If the analyst finds that something is missing in the data, the process starts over.

 Automate and integrate

-The final time snatcher that I will mention this time around is the steps that need to be taken from the moment you have a validated model until you can take it into production.
-In a large number of financial institutions there is no link between the development environment and the production environment where scoring needs to be done.
-This means that the model is often (manually!) carried from the analyst back to IT, where the model is recoded to another programming language so that it can finally be implemented in production.
-This, of course, gives rise to a number of operational risks – including the risk of model coding errors.
-Additionally it makes model validation and performance measurement difficult to carry out.
+At many financial institutions, there is no link between the development environment and the production environment where the scoring takes place.
+This means that the model is often (manually) carried from the analyst back to IT, where the model is recoded to another programming language so that it can finally be implemented in production.
+This raises operational risks – including the risk of model coding errors.
+Additionally, it makes model validation and performance measurement difficult to perform.

 It’s easy to see that streamlining the model development process will reduce losses and increase earnings.
-And it will also reduce the operational risk of the institution.
-The combination of these effects will help validate the business case for investing in the improvements.
+It will also reduce the institution's operational risk.
+The combination of these efforts will help validate the business case for investing in these improvements.